lnxjedi/gopherbot/doc/src/DevNotes.md

 ## Histories

-Whenever a new pipeline starts, if the initiating job/plugin has HistoryLogs > 0, a history file will be recorded, tagged with the name of the job/plugin.
+Whenever a new pipeline starts, if the initiating job/plugin has KeepLogs > 0, a history file will be recorded, tagged with the name of the job/plugin.

 ### TODO
 * Add a *botConf member to the Robot